Women

 Incubating Potential Programme (IPP)-Balochistan

-The purpose of the IPP project was to enhance the induced capabilities and bring a change in perspective in the rural people of Balochistan with respect to what they could do with their skills in their respective villages and how they can convert those skills into micro-businesses and further into their lives.
+The Incubating Potential Programme was developed to enhance the induced capabilities and bring a change in perspective in the rural women of Balochistan with respect to what they could do with their skills in their respective villages.
+Through this project, the women of Balochistan were taught how they could convert their skills into micro-businesses and make an earning for themselves.

 Female Artisans